dhagmann/deliberation-assets/projects/exaptation/naming_8.md

 rows: 8
 ---

-# Image labeling
+# Stage 1: Discussion and labeling

-As a group, come up with names for each of these images, and enter them in the shared text box below.
-Make sure names are short, memorable and distinct from one another.
+As a group, come up with labels for each of these images, and enter them in the shared text box below.
+Make sure names are memorable, short, and distinct from one another.

 Please use all lowercase letters.